symfony/symfony-docs/testing/http_authentication.rst

 now is to bypass the authentication process, create the *authentication token* yourself and store it in the session.

-This technique requires some knowledge of the security component internals, but the following example shows a complete example that you can adapt to your needs::
+This technique requires some knowledge of the Security component internals, but the following example shows a complete example that you can adapt to your needs::